FeatureHub-AI/FeatureHub/telecom/Voice quality - Base Station.md

 **BS_VOICE_QLT_MIN_3M**: Minimum of quality indicators of all base stations customer made call through, for 3 months

 ## **Weighted average** of quality indicators of all base stations customer made call through
+Weighted average (relatively to number of calls) of quality indicators of all BSs that customer made calls through

 **BS_VOICE_QLT_WAVG_W1**: Weighted average of quality indicators of all base stations customer made call through, week 1